 Dinosaur National Monument is one of the darkest places remaining in the United States.
 Because there is little light pollution here, you can see the stars of our Milky Way galaxy with startling clarity.
 Night skies are a vanishing resource and increasing development, even in many rural areas, expands the impact of light pollution.
-Night sky resources can be quickly restored however with the installation of appropriate lighting that directs light to the ground where people are and not up into the air.
+However, night sky resources can be quickly restored with the installation of appropriate lighting, which directs light onto the ground where it's needed rather than up into the sky.

 Spot the International Space Station

 While you are enjoying Dinosaur's dark night skies, you may get a chance to see the International Space Station.